Laugharne/solana_rareskills/04 - Accounts and Storage in Solana/27 - Init_if_needed in Anchor and the Reinitialization Attack.md

 It is important that we erase the data using an `UncheckedAccount` as `.realloc(0, false)` is not a method available on a regular `Account`.

-This operation will erase the account discriminator, so it will not be readable via `Account` anymore.
+**This operation will erase the account discriminator, so it will not be readable via `Account` anymore.**

 **Exercise**: initialize the account, call `erase()` then try to initialize the account again.
-It will fail because even though the account has no data, it is still owned by the program and has a non-zero lamport balance.
+It will fail because even though the account has no data, it is still owned by the program and has a **non-zero lamport balance**.

 ## Summary